How Neymar, Mbappe & Messi are finally thriving at PSG

 With Sergio Ramos and Marquinhos' range of passing and Presnel Kimpembe's ability to carry the ball into midfield, PSG possess three centre-backs who provide the perfect platform to play possession-based football.

 The system also meshes well with the style of their wing-backs.
-Nuno Mendes and Achraf Hakimi are explosive athletes who flourish when allowed to charge forwards and carry the ball into the final third.
+Nuno Mendes and Achraf Hakimi are explosive athletes who flourish when allowed to charge forward and carry the ball into the final third.

 Unburdening them from deeper defensive responsibilities, with three centre-backs behind them, allows them this freedom.